310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
-Wawa— Morisawa-senpai, shhh~♪ I think Nii~chan is asleep, so please keep your voice down.
+Wawa— Morisawa-senpai, shhh\~♪ I think Nii\~chan is asleep, so please keep your voice down.
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki mgn %}
 Ah!
 Yeah!
 My bad!
 I-I think I’ve gotten tired, too!
 Can I go ahead and get some rest?
 Is it okay if I do that!?[^3]
 {% endbubble %}